Bast Fiber Boom: Is Biomaterial the Next Normal in the Design Process?

 Author: Hanna Lina Werner

 A large part of our furnishings and everyday objects consists of man-made materials such as plastic.
 And because such plastics are chemically derived from petroleum and are not biodegradable, they are neither sustainable nor environmentally friendly.
 Due to the lack of processing of many Fast Furniture Pieces, it even happens that chemicals escape and the Health endanger consumers.
-It is therefore clear: in the long term, plastics pose a threat to people, animals and ecosystems For this reason, more and more scientists are looking for architects, designers and companies for green material alternatives.
+It is therefore clear: in the long term, plastics pose a threat to people, Animals and ecosystems For this reason, more and more scientists are looking for architects, designers and companies for green material alternatives.
 More specifically, interest in biomaterials such as bast fibers is booming aesthetic sustainability to create.

 What is biomaterial?

 Biomaterials, or bio-based materials, consist of natural plant ingredients and are therefore also biodegradable.
 It may sound cryptic to some, but it's not - because everyone knows them.
 For example, paper and Wood probably the most well-known biomaterials that can look back on a long tradition of use.
 It is important that the extraction of the organic materials is based on renewable raw materials.
 For example from the flora.
-Most of the producers of biomass are namely plants from corn to rapeseed to trees.
+Most of the producers of biomass are namely Plants from corn to rapeseed to trees.
 However, in light of the loss of biodiversity and the energy transition, there are important factors to consider:

 1. Availability and renewability of raw materials